Areas of Support:

-Modalities/ techniques used
+Modalities/ Techniques used

 Interpersonal Neurobiology-At its core, interpersonal neurobiology holds that we are ultimately who we are because of our relationships.
 Grounded in attachment theory this work looks at how early attachments influenced and organized the brain.
 If our primary caregiver/s were unable to provide necessary attunement, we learned and developed adaptive ways to get our needs met, sometimes those adaptations become maladaptive later in life.
 The therapeutic relationship can help to reorganize the brain in a more healthy adaptive way.
 Daniel Siegel is the pioneer of Interpersonal Neurobiology, he has various books and videos explaining this framework.

-Somatic Experiencing- A body oriented trauma based modality to help people resolve single incident and complex trauma.
+Somatic Experiencing- A body oriented trauma based modality to help people resolve single incident trauma.
 This is a fascinating approach to therapy, Please see my blog on a full description of this approach. you might also want to check out Peter Levine, the developer of this modality.
 He has various youtube videos, and books on his theory of trauma, and how Somatic experiencing can help regulate the nervous system.

 Dialectical Behavioral therapy- This approach to therapy is considered a gold standard approach to therapy.
 It is best used in assisting people in better managing and responding to emotions, cultivating mindfulness, as well as improving interpersonal relationships. see https://psychcentral.com/lib/an-overview-of-dialectical-behavior-therapy/ for a further description.

 Acceptance Commitment therapy- ACT is also an acceptance/mindfulness based modality which is based around increasing one's Psychological flexibility and living according to one's personal values.
 Please see https://contextualscience.org/act for a further description.